nelhage/blog.nelhage.com/content/post/advent-of-templates.markdown

 >::type;
 ```

-`xxd -i` produces a list of comma-separated integers; the `read_input` template lifts them into a `list` of `literal` characters.

 ## Folds

-C++ template metaprogramming is very much a lazy functional language, and so it’s natural that the main operation we’ll define over lists will be `fold`.
-This, too, is a relatively standard construction:
+C++ template metaprogramming is very much a functional language, and so it’s natural that the main operation we’ll define over lists will be `fold`.
+This is a relatively standard construction:

 ```c++